alphalzh/EasyMPI/README.md

 Enter the directory contech/backends/EasyProf and just hit make to do the work!

 ### How to use EasyProf
 After successfully compile the code, run ./easyProf taskGraphInputFile to run the profiler, and ./easyViz taskGraphInputFile to run the visualizer.
-You can play with the task graph files we included in the code directory!
+You can play with the task graph files we included in the /taskgraphs directory!

 You may have to wait a while for the profiler to work.
 It will display information on screen about the current processing progress.
 After it finished processing the task graph, you will be prompted to input command.